jko0401/carvana/README.md

 ## How to use

+0.)
+This assumes you have python3 / pip / mysql all setup locally

 1.)
 Run sql script from within mysql `source carvana.sql`

 2.)
 Install requirements.txt with `python3 -m pip install -r requirements.txt`